An American author who is regarded as the First African American author of a book

 Phillis Wheatley was liberated by her enslavers shortly after the publication of her book.
 The Wheatley Family died and Phillis then married John Peters.
 At the age of 31, she died in poverty and obscurity.

-Michigan was the longest existing site and the only site still standing.
+Wheatley Home for Girls was once a charitable organization founded by Elizabeth Lindsay Davis, a notable Black woman.
+There were three homes, but the 5128 S. Michigan was the longest existing site and the only site still standing.
 The home was name Phillis Wheatley because she was a self-learner who represented what could have been with millions of women if they had the opportunity.
 She set the stage to motivate the women who entered this home’s doors making The Phillis Wheatley Home becoming an icon in the community.

 We must save this icon because it truly represents Black and their Phillis Wheatley Home was a place where Black women had a chance to have a positive and productive life.
 This home supplied a wholesome development for women migrating from the South.

-teaching and/or refining them.
+They were refined sociably, economically, spiritually, and intellectually.
+These women were trained to enter Chicago’s workforce by teaching and/or refining them.
 We must save this icon because it truly represents Black people and their culture...

 This home supplied a wholesome development for women migrating from the South.

 The Renovated Phillis Wheatley Home will become Phillis Wheatley Empowerment Center.
-It will be a transformative oasis displaying strides made from racial injustice,
+It will be a transformative oasis displaying strides made from social and racial injustice, migration, and shortcomings to black excellence.
+In the past, Black women needed transforming but today our Black Families need it.

 Today, PWEC will create a pathway for Black Families.
 The Phillis Wheatley Empowerment Center with the collaboration of community,